umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Restoring-content/Partial-Restore/index.md

 2. *Right-click* the Content Tree
 3. Choose *Partial Restore*
 4. Select the environment that you would like to restore content from
-5. *Select content to restore* - this will open a dialog which will show you the content tree from the environment you selected
+5. Click "*Select content to restore*" - this will open a dialog with a *preview of the content tree* from the environment you selected
 6. Select the content node you would like to restore
 7. Decide whether you want to also restore any child nodes under the selected node
 8. Start the restore by clicking *Restore*